US Toll Free Call/Text:

 Oral ED medications are usually the first line of treatment.
 They come in the form of film-coated tablets and chewable tablets.

-If you do not want to use Viagra, try other medications containing Tadalafil, Vardenafil, or Avanafil.
+If you are not experiencing effectiveness after using Viagra, try other medications containing Tadalafil, Vardenafil, or Avanafil.

 Injections and surgery